omaremad74/klei-adobe-tools/NOTES.md

 + some value, usually '2' (byte)
 + width (uint16_t)
 + height (uint16_t)
-+ DDS file contents (variable size, read to the end of the file)
++ DDS file contents (read to the end of the file)

 ### PLAX
 NOTES: 'What is plax?'
 It's Klei's implementation of parallax backgrounds!
 Despite being `.tex` they don't really have any texture data on their own they contain data referencing other actual `KTEX` textures to perform logic on with different configurations in usage for scene backgrounds as far as I understand.
 I'm heavily referencing this lovely repositories work, I do not fully understand the format myself yet: https://github.com/instant-noodles/gltools/blob/master/src/gltex.py
+I've yet to understand what a 'pbox' is!
 + "PLAX"
 + Num Root (byte)
 + Width (int32_t)